 - Flexible healthcare options, including Qualified Small Employer Health Reimbursement Arrangements (QSEHRA) for small-business owners who don’t offer group healthcare

 Gusto also works with in-house insurance brokers, so you don’t pay extra for medical, vision, and dental plans: you only pay the monthly premium.
-(In contrast, both ADP and Paychex charge an additional monthly fee on top of the typical insurance premium.)
+(If you want health insurance options beyond those brokered by Gusto, you'll need Gusto's Premium plan.)

 Tip credits